spignelon/Letter-Recognition_Project-ML/README.md

 ## Project Description

 The Letter Recognition Project aims to develop a machine learning model that can accurately classify letters based on their visual features.
-The project utilizes various classification algorithms, including SVM, KNN, and Decision Trees, to achieve high accuracy in letter classification.
+The project utilizes various classification algorithms, including SVM, KNN, Decision Trees, Random Forest, and Naive Bayes, to achieve high accuracy in letter classification.
 It includes data preprocessing steps, model training, evaluation, and visualization of results.

 ## Dataset